itsa/itsa.github.io/_docs/dom-ext/index.md

 ##NodeList##
 For all HtmlElements of the NodeList/HTMLCollection:

+###isPlugged###
+Checks whether the plugin is plugged in at ALL the HtmlElements of the NodeList/HTMLCollection.
+Checks whether all its attributes are set.

 ###plug###
 Plugs in the plugin on the HtmlElement, and gives is special behaviour by setting the appropriate attributes.